 Apps are a great way of bringing the arts to young people in a way that’s accessible, immersive and – even better – free!
 They offer experiences which might otherwise be out of reach, letting curious artists in Britain view a gallery in New York.
 They can turn everyday devices into mobile film or recording studios.
 It’s also a great way of bringing together different organisations and art forms, helping to meet The Cultural Education Challenge.

-Here are five apps that we think work really well alongside Arts Award.
+Here are four apps that we think work really well alongside Arts Award.

 Gamar is an award-winning DIY platform that allows museums and cultural organisations to create incredible interactive tours using pioneering 3D augmented reality technology.
 Arts Award participants can use the Gamar app whilst visiting a participating arts or cultural venue.
 For example, they might explore the Parthenon Gallery at the British Museum through the ‘Gift for Athena’ game.
 As they play the specially designed augmented reality game, they learn about the parts of a Greek temple, the importance of Athena and how the Parthenon communicated and celebrated Athens’ greatness in the 5th century BC.
 Included in the game are opportunities to piece back together parts of a sculpture such as a jigsaw, focusing on its layers, shape and form and considering how the sculptor made the piece.
 Young people save screen shots from the game to use as evidence or download their work from the app to add to their log or portfolio.